sertansenturk/tomato/README.md

 <a name="references"></a>References
 -------
+_The toolbox has been realzied as part of the thesis:_

 [1] Şentürk, S. (2016).
 Computational Analysis of Audio Recordings and Music Scores for the Description and Discovery of Ottoman-Turkish Makam Music.
 Ph.D. thesis, Universitat Pompeu Fabra, Barcelona, Spain.

+_The methods used in the toolbox are described in the papers:_

+__Predominant Melody Extraction:__
+[2] Atlı, H. S., Uyar, B., Şentürk, S., Bozkurt, B., and Serra, X. (2014).
+Audio feature extraction for exploring Turkish makam music.
+In Proceedings of 3rd International Conference on Audio Technologies for Music and Media (ATMM 2014), pages 142–153, Ankara, Turkey.

+__Pitch Filter:__
+[3] Bozkurt, B. An Automatic Pitch Analysis Method for Turkish Maqam Music.
+Journal of New Music Research.
+37(1), 1-13.
+[4] Atlı, H. S., Uyar, B., Şentürk, S., Bozkurt, B., and Serra, X. (2014).
+Audio feature extraction for exploring Turkish makam music.
+In Proceedings of 3rd International Conference on Audio Technologies for Music and Media (ATMM 2014), pages 142–153, Ankara, Turkey.

+__Pitch Distributions; Tuing Analysis; (Joint) Mode (Makam) Recognition & Tonic Identification; Transposition IDentification__
+[5] Gedik, A. C., and Bozkurt, B. (2010).
+Pitch-frequency histogram-based music information retrieval for Turkish music.
+Signal Processing, 90(4), 1049-1063.
+[6] Bozkurt, B. 2008, An automatic pitch analysis method for Turkish maqam music, Journal of New Music Research 37 1–13.
+[7] Chordia, P. and Şentürk, S. (2013).
+Joint recognition of raag and tonic in North Indian music.
+Computer Music Journal, 37(3):82–98.

+__Tonic Identification from the Last Note:__
+[8] Atlı, H. S., Bozkurt, B., and Şentürk, S. (2015).
+A method for tonic frequency identification of Turkish makam music recordings.
+In Proceedings of 5th International Workshop on Folk Music Analysis (FMA 2015), pages 119–122, Paris, France.

+__Melodic Progression (Seyir) Analysis:__
+[9] Bozkurt B., Computational analysis of overall melodic progression for Turkish Makam Music, in Penser l’improvisation edited by Mondher Ayari, pp. 289-298, ISBN: 9782752102485, 2015, Delatour France, Sampzon.